 The Nominating Committee, the members of which are currently Mr. DiPaolo, who serves as Chairman, and Messrs.
 Stoever and Dozier, is responsible for identifying, screening, and recommending qualified candidates to serve on our Board of Directors.
 A copy of the written charter adopted by the Board of Directors for the Nominating Committee and as currently in effect is included on our website, www.evolutionpetroleum.com.
-Pursuant to its charter, the Nominating Committee is directed, among other things, to: develop and recommended; review periodically compensation programs for non-employee directors and make recommendations for changes when appropriate; and evaluate the performance of incumbent members of the Board to determine whether to recommend such persons for re-election.
+Pursuant to its charter, the Nominating Committee is directed, among other things, to: develop and recommend to the Board specific guidelines and criteria for selecting nominees to the Board; formulate a process to identify and evaluate candidates to be recommended; review periodically compensation programs for non-employee directors and make recommendations for changes when appropriate; and evaluate the performance of incumbent members of the Board to determine whether to recommend such persons for re-election.
 Each member of the Nominating Committee is "independent," as defined in the listing standards for companies listed on the American Stock Exchange.